terryforsythe/kata-pager/README.md

 Pager Kata
 -----

-*Introduced by the [Dayton Clean Coders](https://www.meetup.com/daytoncleancoders/) Meetup group during the July 12th, 2017 gathering. <br>-- the objective was to introduce & practice Test-Driven Development.*
+*Introduced by the [Dayton Clean Coders](https://www.meetup.com/daytoncleancoders/) Meetup group during the July 12th, 2017 gathering, and the objective was to practice test-driven development.*

 This kata is about the writing of the underlying data model for a pager control (NOT about the presentation).
-What you should create is a class (bunch of classes) which is smart enough to provide all the data required to actually render the links to pages.
+What you should create is a class which is smart enough to provide all the data required to actually render the links to pages.

 ![pager control](pager.png)